-We investigated maternal mortality differentials according to a variety of socioeconomic correlates, by calculating a risk ratio of a given category to the national average, and compared the risk ratio with that found in 2001 [Table 4].
-Results show a high consistency in the two differential analyses: higher risks for rural areas, for selected provinces (in particular Eastern Cape and Kwazulu-Natal), lower risk for selected population groups (Indian/Asian and White/European), decreasing risk with level of education, and a complex relationship with income and wealth, as already noted in the 2001 Census analysis (higher risks for the very poor and for middle classes).
+We investigated the maternal mortality differentials according to a variety of socioeconomic correlates, we calculated a risk ratio of a given category to the national average, and compared the risk ratio with that found in 2001 [Table 4].
+Results show a high consistency in the two differential analyses: higher risks for rural areas, for selected provinces (in particular Eastern Cape and Kwazulu-Natal), lower risk for selected population groups (Indian/Asian and White/European), decreasing risk with level of education, and a complex relationship with income and wealth, as already noted in the 2001 Census data (higher risks for the very poor and for middle classes).
 Only few differences in relative risks were notable and statistically significant, in particular the lower risk associated with high education in 2007.
-Increases in maternal mortality from 2001 to 2007 were significant only for selected categories: rural areas (+47%), the Eastern-Cape (+74%), Black/African (+28%), middle income (4800-28800 ZAR) (+97%).
-These differences are probably related with increasing HIV/AIDS in high risk areas, and possibly with better treatment of HIV/AIDS among the more highly educated groups.
+Increases in maternal mortality from 2001 to 2007 were significant only for selected categories: rural areas (+47%), the Eastern-Cape (+74%), Black/Africans (+28%), middle income (4800-28800 ZAR) (+97%).
+These differences are probably related to increasing HIV/AIDS in high risk areas, and possibly with better treatment of HIV/AIDS for the higher education group.